cicob/jiraApi/python3/readme.md

 # Usage
 * When creating JQL-queries you need the Jira project-key.
 This can be found by using the script with the option -n below.

+* A JQL-query can be executed with -q, the result is plain JSON, as expected.

-* With no options submitted, your custom code in the script is executed .
+* With no options submitted, your custom code in the script is executed.

 * Change the file 'jira_queries.py' to your liking.